 Traveling Insights from a deaf Traveler

-For Nehama Rogozen, an avid traveler who happens to be deaf, her journeys around the world have not been in total silence because of Cochlear Implant technology.
-Nehama points out that she is deaf but not Deaf with a capital D and she explains the difference between those terms during our interview.
+For Nehama Rogozen, an avid traveler who happens to be deaf.
+But her journeys around the world have not been in total silence because of Cochlear Implant technology.
+Nehama points out that she is deaf but not Deaf with a capital D. And she explains the difference between those terms during our interview.

 “Every one of us is blind and deaf until our eyes are opened to our fellowmen, until our ears hear the voice of humanity.”Helen Keller